• Jump to Content »

 Secondly at half time, one player did not go into the dressing room with all the other players.
 Sepp Maier, one of the greatest goal-keepers of all time, stayed out on the pitch and played with the ball and with the South Terrace, where I and Ireland’s most vociferous fans hung out.
 So I’m not altogether sad that an Argentinian generation has missed its time; I can live with a German goal-keeping hero.

 If Argentina couldn’t remember the skill coupled with joy they displayed in the first round, perhaps they should first have had a look at this video, unearthed by Roldy, of Maradona just warming up for a game.
-I just watched it seven times and I know I would have beaten Germany.
+I just watched it 7 times and I know I would have beaten Germany.
 With style.

 UPDATE: That English footballer’s World Cup ended with his foot stuck in a Portuguese crotch.
+(It was Mr Wayne Rooney and 2010 could yet be his)

 See also, if you really have nothing else to do: